fallen-icarus/cardano-swaps/README.md

 ---
 ## Composable Atomic Swaps
-Thanks to being able to securely combine atomic swaps into one transaction, any arbitrarily complex swap transaction can be created.
+Since multiple swaps are combinable into a single transaction, any arbitrarily complex swap transaction can be created.
+The only limit is the size of the transaction itself.

 Do you want to convert 10 ADA into 5 DUST and 5 AGIX?
 No problem!
 This can be done in one transaction.
 What about converting 10 ADA, 5 DUST, and 3 WMT into 16 AGIX and 1 of your favorite NFTs?
 Piece of cake!